giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 - the nondimensionalization formulas;
 - the six Table 2 target values.

-No additional geometric, constitutive, loading, or output datum is required before assembly of the numerical CUF system.
+No additional geometric, constitutive, loading, boundary-condition, or output datum is required.

+The benchmark is therefore physically and numerically specified.
+What remains is the deterministic evaluation of the complete set of sectional coefficients required by the fixed $N=4$ basis, followed by assembly of the corresponding algebraic CUF system.

-The next step is therefore the term-by-term specialization of the constant-coefficient fundamental nucleus and the assembly of the complete $45\times45$ algebraic system for the $N=4$ validation model.
+The next step is therefore to specialize the constant-coefficient fundamental nucleus term by term, identify the sectional coefficient families required by each block, and generate their complete numerical values before assembling the final $45\times45$ algebraic system.